Casey Bailey

 Casey Bailey (born October 27, 1991) is an American professional ice hockey player.
-He is currently playing with the Iserlohn Roosters in the Deutsche Eishockey Liga (DEL).
+He is currently an unrestricted free agent who most recently played with ERC Ingolstadt in the Deutsche Eishockey Liga (DEL).
 Bailey played college hockey with the Penn State Nittany Lions and is the first Penn State player to play in the NHL.
 Bailey played 13 games in the NHL for the Toronto Maple Leafs, whom he signed with out of college, and the Ottawa Senators.